General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Mathematical Technique for Analytic Integration of Light-Ray Equations

 In the case when mass and spin are constant, the integrals that we need to carry out are reduced to $[1/r]^{[-1]}$ and $[1/r]^{[-2]}$ which are formally divergent at the lower limit of integration at the past null infinity when time $t\rightarrow -\infty$.
 However, one must bear in mind that these integrals do not enter equations of light-ray geodesics \eqref{eq2+} alone but appear in these equations after taking at least one partial derivative with respect to either $\xi^i$ or $\tau$ parameters.
 This differentiation effectively eliminates divergent parts of the integrals from the final result.
 Hence, in what follows, we drop out the formally divergent terms so that the integrals under discussion assume the following form

 where $\tau=t-t^*$ and we used equation \eqref{r_N} explicitly while expressing the distance $r=r_N(\tau)$ as a function of time $\tau$.
 The constant distance $r_{\scriptscriptstyle\rm E}$ was introduced to make the argument of the logarithmic function dimensionless.
 This constant is not important for calculations as it always cancel out in final formulas.
-However, in the case of gravitational lensing it is convenient to identify the scale constant $r_{\scriptscriptstyle\rm E}$ with the radius of the Einstein ring \cite{gl1,gl2,gl3}
+However, in the case of gravitational lensing it is convenient to identify the scale constant $r_{\scriptscriptstyle\rm E}$ with the radius of the Einstein ring \cite{gl1,gl2,gl3,sazhin_1998SvPhU}

-where $r$, $r_0$ are distances from the isolated system (the deflector of light) to observer and the source of light, and $R=\tau+\tau_0$.
-The radius of the Einstein ring is a characteristic distance separating naturally the case of weak gravitational lensing ($d> r_{\scriptscriptstyle\rm E}$) from the strong one ($d< r_{\scriptscriptstyle\rm E}$).
-The Einstein ring as visible in the sky, has an angular size that is given by
+where $r$, $r_0$ are distances from the isolated system (the deflector of light) to observer and to the source of light respectively, and $R=\tau+\tau_0$.
+The radius of the Einstein ring is a characteristic distance separating naturally the case of weak gravitational lensing ($d> r_{\scriptscriptstyle\rm E}$) from the strong lensing ($d< r_{\scriptscriptstyle\rm E}$).
+The Einstein ring at the observer's point has the angular size given by